zriyansh/signoz.io/docs/deployment/docker.md

 6. **To run SigNoz**:

+There are 2 ways to run SigNoz in Docker

+1. Tiny Instance setting ( runs with 3GB of memory)
+2. Standard setting (needs 8GB of memory)

+## Tiny Instance setting

 We have a tiny instance setting which runs with **3GB of memory**.
 This is just for demo/testing purpose and not to be used in production

 1. Choose the Docker menu whale menu > Preferences from the menu bar and configure the runtime options described below.